What Makes SRV's Tone

 SRV used spring reverb from his Fender amps.
 Add a Simple Spring or '63 Spring reverb block after the amp:

-- Mix: 15-20% — SRV's reverb was subtle.
+- Mix: about 9 o'clock.
+SRV's reverb was subtle.
 You should feel it more than hear it.
-It adds depth and space without washing things out.
+Adds depth and space without washing things out.

 Optional: Wah